Should I Watch..? 'The Full Monty'

 What else should I watch?

 Stripping in movies isn't a recipe for box office success, even if it does tend to generate headlines and publicity.
-Most examples, from the tawdry trash of Showgirls (3) to the equally diabolical Striptease (4), settle for exploiting their leading ladies in order to become a hit with the dirty mac brigade.
-Even if stripping isn't an essential element of the film, it can often lead to disaster as Lindsay Lohan found out to her cost in the record-breaking (at the Razzies) psychological thriller I Know Who Killed Me (5).
-Turning the tables on genders doesn't help either - Magic Mike (6) gives Channing Tatum a chance to go back to his earlier career on the big screen but isn't what I'd call entertainment.
+Most examples, from the tawdry trash of Showgirls to the equally diabolical Striptease, settle for exploiting their leading ladies in order to become a hit with the dirty mac brigade.
+Even if stripping isn't an essential element of the film, it can often lead to disaster as Lindsay Lohan found out to her cost in the record-breaking (at the Razzies) psychological thriller I Know Who Killed Me.
+Turning the tables on genders doesn't help either - Magic Mike gives Channing Tatum a chance to go back to his earlier career on the big screen but isn't what I'd call entertainment.
+But then again, why would I go and see a film about male strippers?

 © 2017 Benjamin Cox